 As of March 2019, the DoD has given all associated contractors 18 months to become compliant.
 If you haven't heard about NIST SP 800-171 compliance, it's high time to pay attention.

 The details can be overwhelming at time: with 14 major categories for NIST and over 100 instruction/control points, it's difficult for DoD contractors to stay on top of every requirement.
 But every private contractor working with the DoD will be subject to an audit, especially those handling CUI (Controlled Unclassified Information).

-If you’re not compliant, you’re not only going to be at risk for losing your current contracts, but you’ll be unable to secure any future contracts.
-Yes, you read that right.
-Data breach has been a big deal, and we’re honestly surprised it took so long.
+If you're not compliant, you're not only at risk for losing your current contracts, but you'll be unable to secure any future contracts.

-Cybersecurity is not simply a growing threat, it's continuing to grow exponentially.
-We're on top of breaches daily in our threat response department, because hackers are continuing to find more holes in our government's problems.
+Cybersecurity is not merely a growing threat; it's one that's continuing to grow exponentially.
+We're on top of breaches daily in our threat response department because hackers continually find more holes in our government's data security.